 As a tattoo artist here in Orlando, Florida, there are tons of tattoos that are produced around me.
-I'm always learning new things and being inspired to better my work, but how can you, as the client, be sure an artists tattoo portfolio is a good one?
+I'm always learning new things and being inspired to better my work, but how can you, as the client, be sure a tattoo artist is a good one?

 The tattoo artists portfolio is one of the first things you should look at when deciding on who to get your tattoo done by.
 There are a lot of factors to consider when looking through a portfolio.